osrf/TSC-RMW-Reports/README.md

   - keep last with a history depth of 10, and
 - using Mininet to limit the bandwidth to 54Mbps.

 This case is interesting because the required bandwidth exceeds the limit imposed by Mininet, i.e. the message is roughly 512 kilobytes being published at 30Hz, so a rough calculation is that it would require 122Mbps to transmit all of the data (not including the overhead of transport or resent data).
 In this scenario, a backlog of messages is produced and the history cache is full in the first few seconds of publishing.
 To understand this point, it is also important understand how the "Messages Sent" is calculated by the publishing process.
 Each time a message is published, a time stamp is recorded, the remaining time until the next publish period is calculated and the publishing thread sleeps until that time has elapsed before publishing again.
-So if publishing takes a long time it can begin to impact the effective publish rate.
+Therefore if publishing takes a long time it can begin to impact the effective  publish rate.

 Consider these two series of plots comparing `Fast RTPS sync` and `Cyclone DDS sync` with varying packet loss: